StefanoAllesina/CSB/README.md

-# Introduction to Scientific Computing for Biologists
+# Computing Skills for Biologists
 # - a Toolbox -
 *by Stefano Allesina &amp; Madlen Wilmes*